 While you've likely gone on several grocery shopping expeditions during the pandemic and stuck to safe shopping guidelines, if you're planning a shopping trip to Walmart you may want to keep in mind some best shopping practices related specifically to the retail giant.

-Choose a time when it's less crowded
+Shop when it's less crowded

 During a time when it's best to keep your exposure to others at a minimum, shopping with a grocery list in hand is crucial.
-This is not the time to peruse the aisles endlessly exploring what's on offer or planning your dinner while in store.
+This is not the time to peruse the aisles endlessly exploring what's on offer or planning your dinner while in-store.
 An airtight grocery shopping list will help you get in and out of Walmart quickly and efficiently.
 Get our tips on how to write an effective grocery shopping list.

 Download the Walmart Pay app

 While it's best to use a credit card and avoid exchanging cash with your store clerk during shopping transactions, Walmart has gone a step further.
 You can download the Walmart Pay app on your phone and use it for a touch-free checkout at self-checkouts.
 You'll simply scan your phone at the register, without having to reach for your wallet or swipe your credit card.
 You can get the app from the app store.

 Come by yourself or in smallest possible groups